-We propose to include a fare adjustment mechanism in our price determination which, if needed, would allow maximum fares to automatically increase or decrease in between fare reviews without the need to undertake a review and make a new price determination.
+The price determination includes a fare adjustment mechanism which, if needed, will allow maximum fares to automatically increase or decrease between fare reviews without the need to undertake a review and make a new price determination.
+The formula used to adjust maximum fares will apply to both conventional and high occupancy fees and charges.